jbrakensiek/Keller/README.md

 `bash test4.sh X Y 0`

+#### `test7.sh`

+Solves a formula with s = 7 and produces a proof of unsatisfiability (in case of UNSAT).
+This proof is verified using the DRAT-trim proof checker.
+The $WORK parameter specifies the directory in which the logs files are stored.

+`bash test7.sh X Y 0`

 #### `loop-test.sh`

 This script runs multiple test3.sh or test4.sh runs (depending on $4) on a single CPU.
 Its first three arguments are 1) a jobs file, 2) the starting line in that file and 3) a number of other cores working on the same files.
 The number of lines that are skipped equals the number of other cores.